 Has your child reached the legal age requirement in your province to get out of a booster seat (8 or 9 usually)?
 Chances are quite high they still need one, despite their age.
 If the adult seat belt doesn’t yet fit without a booster seat then a child may still need to use a booster in order to comply with provincial seat belt laws, EVEN IF they have aged out of the booster law!
 Tricky eh?

 The best predictor of a child fitting the adult seat belt is a height of at least 4’9″ (145cm) and fewer than 5% of girls and boys are that tall at nine years old.
 The EASY way to see if a child fits the adult seat belt is to do a Five Step Test, which is a quick evaluation of seat belt fit.
 A child may “Five Step” in one vehicle but not another, and it’s something kids can be taught to evaluate on themselves.

 If the answer to any of the below is ‘NO’ then s/he must continue to use a booster seat.

 3. Does the shoulder belt lay across the collarbone, not riding up on the neck or slipping off the shoulder?

 4. Does the lap belt sit low and flat across the tops of the thighs, not riding up onto the belly?

-According to Transport Canada, the back seat is the safest place for children 12 and under, or ideally until puberty.
+According to Transport Canada, the back seat is the safest place for children under 13.
 A lap/shoulder belt is much safer than a lap-only belt for children AND adults.
-A passenger in a lap-only belt is at increased risk of head and/or neck injuries as well as “seatbelt syndrome”.
 They also put any passengers next to them at more risk since they will move more in the event of a crash.